Generalizing matrix representations to fully heterochronous ranked tree shapes: Theorems

 For the converse, suppose $F_{i,j}$ is an $(n,2n-3,2n-3)$ \textbf{F}-sequence.
 Given the definition of such a sequence and Theorem \ref{theorem.heterochronous_f_matrix_tree}, we need only show that $F_{i,i-2} \le F_{i,i-1}$ for $i\ge2$.
 If $F_{i-1,i-2}=F_{i-1,i-1}$, then

 Otherwise, $F_{i-1,i-2}=F_{i-1,i-1}-2$ and so

 \end{proof}

 Let us emphasize that Proposition \ref{prop.extend_sequences} provides the rules used to construct the entries, one at a time, of an \textbf{F}-matrix.
 When following these rules, there is no chance of entering an invalid state that requires backtracking to previously selected entries.
 Furthermore, when constructing an entry, we need only consider values at four previous entries (the entries directly to the left, directly above, and directly to the above-left, as well as the previous diagonal entry).
 As such we have an efficient process to determine all \textbf{F}-matrices of a given size and so all ranked tree shapes on a given number of leaves.
-Note it is a straightforward process to turn an \textbf{F}-matrix into an \textbf{E}-matrix, and to turn an \textbf{E}-matrix into a ranked tree shape.
+Note it is a straightforward process to turn an \textbf{F}-matrix into an \textbf{E}-matrix using the equations in \eqref{eq.matrix_bijections_df_ed}, and to turn an \textbf{E}-matrix into a ranked tree shape.
+This method of enumeration is illustrated for the $4\times4$ \textbf{F}-matrices in Figure \ref{fig:ex_enum1}, with the corresponding fully heterochronous ranked tree shapes drawn in Figure \ref{fig:ex_enum2}.